AryanSharma48/Food-Ordering-Platform/README.md

 Frontend: HTML, CSS, JavaScript

-(Optional Enhancements): Can be extended with libraries/frameworks or backend integration
+Can be extended with libraries/frameworks or backend integration

 🔹 Project Purpose